mastacheata/chocolatey-packages/README.md

 1.2.4.
 Change the PS (PhpStorm) code against whatever code you found out in the last step (Here: CL for Clion)

 1.3.
-Replace the code from 1.2 in the variables that are filled from JSON path queries (i.e.: ll 24,75,78)
+Replace the code from 1.2 in the variables that are filled from JSON path queries (i.e.: Lines 24,75,78)

 1.4. (optional) sometimes you might need the majorVersion to build some of the other URLs, add a new line after the newVersion variable declaration ```$majorVersion = $release.PS.majorVersion``` (remember to replace the Application Code again)